claroline/Claroline/README.md

     - default_layout : the layout from which the notification list page will extend (default ClarolineCoreBundle::layout.html.twig)
     - max_per_page : the maximum number of notifications per page in notification list page (default 50)
     - dropdown_items : the number of notifications present in the dropdown list (default 10)
-    - system_name : the system's name; used when action has no doer (default Claroline)

 How to use in plugins
 -----------------------------